Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Background

 When the primal and the dual CNNs are kept fixed across the layers of LPD, it has the potential to learn both the data-fidelity and the regularizer (albeit one might need additional constraints on the CNNs to ensure that they are valid proximal operators).
 This makes the LPD parametrization more powerful than a learned proximal-gradient network (with only a primal CNN), which can only learn the regularization functional.
 The capability of learning the data-fidelity term can be particularly useful when the noise distribution is unknown and one does not have a clear analytical choice for the fidelity term.

 We choose the LPD as our backbone because it is a very generic framework which covers all existing gradient-based unrolling schemes and plug-and-play algorithms as special cases.
 For instance, if we choose the dual subnetworks of LPD to be a simple subtraction $Ax_k - b$, we can recover Learned ISTA/FISTA.
-If we further choose the primal subnetwork to be a pretrained CNN denoiser, we recover the plug-and-play ISTA/FISTA algorithm.
-As such, by studying the acceleration of LPD, we cover the standard primal unrolling and plug-and-play gradient methods as special cases, and all our proposed acceleration schemes and theory in this work are applicable to these simplified cases.